lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 30th, Jul, 2025
+synthetic cotraining (C4) and multi-part representation (OAPR) will return in 32x.
+Hopefully in the first release.

 ## 24th, June, 2025
 Object 35x will come in early/mid 2026 (maybe).
 Let's move beyond OCR
 ## 23th, June, 2025